ZUN (video game developer): Career

-After university, ZUN worked as a programmer at Taito from 1998-2007.
+After the release of Mystic Square, ZUN graduated from university and the series became inactive for four years.
+During this time, he worked at Taito as a game developer and also composed music for various games created by members of Amusement Makers.
 He got the position by showing his interviewer the Touhou games he had created, after which, he was hired immediately.
 During his career at Taito, ZUN helped work on Greatest Striker, Magic Pengel: The Quest for Color, Bujingai, Graffiti Kingdom and Exit, as well as some other games that were ultimately cancelled.
 He left as he did not enjoy working at the company, and Touhou was already successful enough for him to make a living from it.
 However, he did not initially plan for Touhou to become his life work.
+After leaving the group, ZUN became focused on game development for Microsoft Windows, forming the one-man dōjin circle Team Shanghai Alice and self-publishing all subsequent games.
+According to ZUN, the Windows games represent a "clean slate" for the series canon, albeit with many carry-overs and references from the PC-98 era.